 Research: Errata

-Common errors, and errata in recent publications and websites regarding Visual Music.
+Common errors, errata in recent publications and websites regarding Oskar Fischinger and Visual Music.

 Plus a few curiosities and notes.

-At CVM, we see many of the same errors repeated and spread over and over again in papers, articles, dissertations and books.
-Other errors below are new, some rather bizarre fiction.
+In our field, we see many of the same errors repeated continually in papers, essays, dissertations and books.
+Other errors noted below are new, with some rather bizarre fiction.
 We hope that this resource will encourage and assist more accurate scholarship in the field of Visual Music.
-Researchers should beware, a number of early Moritz articles placed online at various sites also contain incorrect information, not only about Fischinger but Belson, Hirsh and other artists.
-See CVM's online Library for annotated versions with corrected/updated information; a few notes are also below.

 Section A: Recent Publications